 Initially, the foundation expected to receive funding from the state for three elements of the project: the parking garage, improvements to Nicholson Drive, and some utility upgrades.
-About a month and half before the financial close, the state pulled out.
+About a month and a half before the financial close, the state pulled out.

-“This was a big hit, making a 10% difference on the financial performance of the deal,” explains Ferrari.
+“This was a big hit, making a 10% difference in the financial performance of the deal,” explains Ferrari.
 “It launched an all-out rush across all parties involved to figure out how to hedge down the costs and make up the difference.”
 If the approval was delayed, it would have cost the project even more due to rising interest rates.
 “This was the ultimate test of the team.
 But by everyone working together, we were able to make the changes and still closed the deal as scheduled.”

 “We had eight months to completely stand up a project on a quarter billion dollars.
 No one does that.”

-Yet, LSU, the LSU Foundation, RISE and their teammates, and the development advisors B&D/CSRS made it happen.
+Yet, LSU, the LSU Foundation, RISE and their teammates, and the development advisors CSRS/B&D made it happen.
 “The pre-planning we did and the extended negotiation with the two finalists built the backbone of a well-oiled project team and allowed us to meet our milestones even when things got tough,” says Ferrari.

 Presenting the Nicholson Gateway Project to the LSU Board of Supervisors on Friday was a highlight of my career to this point.
 The tremendous and unanimous endorsement of the project we got from the Board is a testimony to the process we established, the team we selected, and the incredible amount of work that has gone into this project over the past several years.